 Jackson Art Center

 The Jackson Art Center, in the historic Jackson School, is located at 3050 R Street, NW, in Georgetown, Washington, DC.
 It is home to the studios of more than 40 local artists.
-Used as working art spaces throughout the year, for two days Jackson welcomes the public to its Open Studios in April and November.
+Used as working art spaces throughout the year, for two days Jackson welcomes the public to its Open Studios in April or May and in November.

 The Jackson artists view the semi-annual open studios in Spring and Fall as an opportunity to give back to the community it has graciously called home for more than two decades.

 History of the Jackson School and Jackson Art Center

 Built in 1890, the Jackson School operated as a DC public elementary school until 1971.
 In the early 1980's, a group of local artists, A.Salon, in partnership with the Corcoran School of Art, leased the building from DC Public Schools and created an art center for classes and private studio space.
 In 1990, the Corcoran moved out, and A.Salon took over the lease, allowing many more local artists to rent affordable studio space in the city.
 In 1998, a second 15-year lease was issued to A.Salon, this time by the DC Realty Office.
 In 2000, the artists at Jackson decided to become an independent organization.
 They incorporated as a 501-C-3 non-profit and became the Jackson Art Center.